Is Jesus Waiting for You?

 The Son of Man Stands to Welcome Stephen Into Heaven

-In the seventh chapter in the book of Acts, Stephen delivers a powerful speech to the Jewish religious leaders, called the Sanhedrin.
-His sermon smartly recaps the story arc of the Old Testament, starting with father Abraham and spilling over into the New Testament, ending with a sacrificial death of Jesus.
+Stephen stands before the Sanhedrin.
+His testimony becomes a sermon, which smartly recaps the story arc of the Old Testament, starting with father Abraham and spilling over into the New Testament, ending with a sacrificial death of Jesus.

 Though I would never suggest someone skip reading the Old Testament, if you want a quick understanding of its essential elements, study this passage.